Familial osteodysplasia, Anderson type: Skeletal

-Etimology
+Etymology

-This condition was first discovered in 1972 by L G Anderson et al. and J S Buchignani et al. described the case of 5 siblings and their dad, 4 out of the 5 siblings had recurrent mandibular fractures and cranio-facial dysmorphisms, such as prominent earlobes.
-These 4 siblings also had hyperuricemia and 3 out of those 4 siblings had hypertension.
+This condition was first discovered in 1972 by L G Anderson et al. and J S Buchignani et al. They described the case of five siblings and their dad; four out of the five siblings had recurrent mandibular fractures and cranio-facial dysmorphisms, such as prominent earlobes.
+These four siblings also had hyperuricemia and three out of those four siblings had hypertension.
 Their father had hyperuricemia and hypertension but was otherwise unaffected.
 The siblings were the result of consanguineous Irish parents.